NaveenB2004/HotspotMaker/README.md

 >
 >- Some network interfaces may not support the `Hotspot Maker` application.
 If you're using `Windows 10` or so, you have a native option `Mobile Hotspot` in `settings` to turn on the hotspot with the mentioned interfaces.
 I'm studying Windows Native Wi-Fi methods to fix this issue.
 But it will take more time.
 I hope it will help you!
 >- Also, the `Hotspot Maker` only supports the `English` language.
 Some indicators may not work using another language as the OS default language.
+>- Also, this project's source code is not recommended for use for educational purposes.
+Cuz it's not following the Java language general guidelines and OOP concepts correctly.
+I'm looking forward to fixing these issues with the next version.

 - [Hotspot Maker](#hotspot-maker)
   - [Download](#download)